Hooking Salmon Effectively

 Test This Salmon Hooking Procedure

-If you place a salmon fly hook point in the tough skin on the palm of your hand and have a colleague lift into the hook point at 25 yards with a slack clutch you will indeed be jagged but usually no more than that.
-Whatever you do don't ask him to clamp the reel face with the rod tip down as you walk away with the fly hook in your palm unless the receptionist at the local doctor's surgery is exceptionally hot!
+As soon as our Scottish rivers reopen after this virus fiasco your fly will receive plenty of attention from our 'overly' curious and completely 'uneducated' salmon so make all of these salmon fly investigations count and make up for lost fishing time.
+To test this 'dead cert' hooking procedure place a salmon fly hook point in the tough skin on the palm of your hand and have a colleague lift into the hook point at 25 yards with a lightly set clutch.
+You will indeed be jagged but certainly no more than that.
+Whatever you do don't ask him to clamp the reel face with the rod tip down as you walk away with the fly hook in the palm of your hand unless the receptionist at the local doctor's surgery is exceptionally hot!